grantgasser/Log-Regression-Neural-Network/README.md

 I used a [dataset](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data) from an old Kaggle competition where teams were supposed to develop a model to predict cat or dog.

 ### Notes:
 * The original dataset consisted of 25000 training images and 12500 test images.
-To simplify things and run on a local Jupyter notebook, I cut it down to 2000 and 1000 respectively.
+To simplify things and run on a local Jupyter notebook, I cut it down to 2000 (1000 cats, 1000 dogs) and 1000 (500 cats, 500 dogs) respectively.
 This made the code a bit sloppy, but the comments should explain it clearly.
+* The images were fairly high resolution, but all different.
+In order to create uniformity, they were reformatted to each be 128x128px.